Hobbit192/Reactor/README.md

 ```
 which gives $N \approx 18$ using the energy values above.
 For balance, this is decreased to SOME NUMBER of collisions in the simulation.

-As a final addition, logic is added to make the water evaporate once it reaches $100^oC$.
-This means it can no longer absorb or moderate neutrons, as it is now much less dense, and so the absorption cross-section is effectively zero.
+As a final addition, logic is added to make the water evaporate once it reaches $295^oC$.
+RBMK reactors used water at a very high pressure and at $260^oC$[^9], as it was more thermally efficient at removing heat from the reactor.
+This also increased the boiling point of the water, allowing the reactor as a whole to operate at a higher temperature.
+For the coolant, this means it can no longer absorb or moderate neutrons, as it is now much less dense, and so the absorption cross-section is effectively zero.
 Its temperature is still recorded, as it could cool down with the addition of new water from the pumps.

 ### References
 [^1]: https://www.oecd-nea.org/upload/docs/application/pdf/2019-12/volume6.pdf